Pasokification: Germany

-The Social Democratic Party of Germany (SPD) has been cited as an example of Pasokification.
-Its popularity has waned since the late 2000s, particularly in the 2009 federal election, when it recorded its worst result since before the Second World War.
-The SPD's post-2005 decline has been attributed to its decision to enter into grand coalitions with its traditional rival, the conservative Christian Democratic Union.
+The Social Democratic Party of Germany (SPD) has been cited as an example of Pasokification as its popularity has waned since the late 2000s, particularly in the 2009 federal election, when it recorded its worst result since before World War II.
+The SPD's post-2005 decline has been attributed to its decision to enter into grand coalitions with its traditional rival, the centre-right conservative Christian Democratic Union (CDU/CSU).
 Despite a small recovery in 2013/14, the SPD's decline continued through the late 2010s, winning just 20.5% of the vote in the 2017 federal election.
 Similarly poor results have been recorded in local and state elections across the country.
-The SPD won just 15.8% of the vote in the 2019 European Parliament election in Germany, falling to third place in a national election for the first time in its history.
-This decline was somewhat halted however as the SPD won the most seats in the 2021 federal election with 25.7% of the vote (although this was the smallest vote share of a first-placed party in an election in the post-war period).
-The 2021 election also brought with it a much higher vote share for the Green party, and resulted in a left-liberal traffic-light coalition (SPD-GRÜNE-FDP) taking power.
+The SPD won just 15.8% of the vote in the 2019 European Parliament election, falling to third place in a national election for the first time in its history.
+This decline was somewhat halted however as the SPD won the most seats in the 2021 federal election with 25.7% of the vote, although this was the smallest vote share of a first-placed party in an election in post-war Germany.
+The 2021 election also brought with it a much higher vote share for the left-wing Green Party, and resulted in a left-liberal traffic-light coalition (SPD-GRÜNE-FDP) taking power.

 In the 2025 German federal election, the SPD received just 16.4% of the vote, falling below 20% in one of the worst results in its history.
-This was a worse result than even in March 1933 (when Adolf Hitler had taken power) and only better than in 1887, during the German Empire.
+This was a worse result than even March 1933, when the Nazis had taken power, and only better than the 1887 election held 138 years earlier during the German Empire.

+The SPD's decline has been attributed to losing voters to other parties due to growing anti-establishment and anti-immigration sentiment in Germany, divisions within the German left-wing, and internal disputes between "left-wing" and "right-wing" factions over party policy.

+In 2017, author and former SPD politician Susanne Gaschke published an analysis of the SPD's decline: SPD: A Party Between Burnout and Euphoria.